JamilHossain/cpanel-api/README.md

 | hash  | you can get it from WHM Interface (Home >> Clusters >> Remote Access Key) or from file /root/.accesshash  |
 | ipAddress | your cPanel IP Address |

+The function **callCpanelApi** has the parameters

+1. has to be the cpanel user you want to use
+2. Is the Module name
+3. is the function you want to call
+4. is an array with required and/or additional parameters

+The function **callWHMApi** has the parameters

+1. the function you want to call
+2. an array with required and/or optional paramters

 ## Sample Code

 ```php